-Manual Paging
+About Manual Paging

-Your system may be set up so you can manually send a message to a pager.
+Your system may be set up so you can manually send a message to up to four (VISTA-20P/PS Series) or two (VISTA-15P Series) pagers.

-- Your installer programs the paging function key and the pager phone number. - Pressing the paging keys sends the message 999-9999 to the pager. - This message could mean "call home", "call your office", or any other prearranged meaning. - See the Paging chart at the back of this manual for details of the paging setup for your system.
+- Your installer programs the paging function key and the pager phone numbers. - Pressing the paging keys sends the message 999-9999 to the selected pager. - This message could mean "call home", "call your office", or any other prearranged meaning. - See the Paging chart at the back of this manual for details of the paging setup for your system.